OrbisWeb3/expo-template/README.md

 The connection to the Orbis account is managed with a QR code scanning from app.orbis.club (but this can be replicated on any website) which simply passes the `ceramic-session` object from localStorage to the mobile app.
 It's then being read by the `isConnected` function to automatically connect the user.

+## Tailwind RN

+This project is using `tailwind-rn` for the styles.
+The documentation can be access [here](https://github.com/vadimdemedes/tailwind-rn).